techpotatoes/pitchup_dart/README.md

   - diffFrequency: The difference of the frequency found in the analised pitch compared to the expected pitch of the closest note.
   - diffCents: The interval difference in cents to the expected closest tuned note.

-See a sample of the library usage here:  TODO
+See a sample of the library usage here: https://github.com/techpotatoes/pitchup-flutter-sample

 ## Additional information